marr/nuxt-maplibre/docs/composables/introduction.md

 ::: tip
 Note that composables are exported with the `Mgl` prefix added to the name of the composable.
 For example, the `useMap` composable is exported as `useMglMap`.
 :::

+See the list of composables at the [vue-maplibre-gl composables documentation](https://indoorequal.github.io/vue-maplibre-gl/api/composables.html), and remember to read the tip above about the prefix.